 A SIEL allows the export of a quantity of specified goods to a specified importer as set out in the licence.

-The standard rate of VAT in the UK is 20% as of February 2019.
+The standard rate of VAT in the UK is 20%.
 Most goods and services are standard-rated.

 British money, especially the pound as the basic unit of currency of the United Kingdom.